-Learn how flying in close proximity to the earth magnetic poles can affect your compass and how to ensure safe operation in emergency landing mode.
+Learn how flying in close proximity to the earth's magnetic poles can affect your compass and how to ensure safe operation.

 Some regions which lie close to the magnetic north or south pole create a challenging environment for the magnetic compass measurement.
 The reason being that the magnetic field in such regions is close to vertical, drastically limiting the usefulness of a compass measurement.